Mohs hardness scale a group of colorful rocks

 What is the Mohs Hardness Scale?

-The Mohs hardness is a comparative method to measure the scratch resistance of a material.
+The Mohs hardness is a comparative method to measure the scratch resistance of minerals ranging from 1 to 10.
 The idea behind the Mohs hardness scale is quite simple.
+This scale helps identify minerals by testing their ability to scratch or be scratched by a mineral of known hardness.
 The Harder material scratches the softer material.

-For example, gypsum can scratch talc; therefore, it has a higher Mohs value than talc.
+For example, gypsum can scratch talc; therefore, it has a higher Mohs Scratch Hardness value than talc.

 Understanding Mohs Hardness